espressif/esp-idf/docs/en/api-guides/openthread.rst

 Standalone node
 +++++++++++++++

 The full OpenThread stack and the application layer runs on the same chip.
-This mode is available on chips with 15.4 radio such as {IDF_TARGET}.
+This mode is available on chips with 15.4 radio such as ESP32-H2, ESP32-C6.

 Radio Co-Processor (RCP)
 ++++++++++++++++++++++++

 The chip will be connected to another host running the OpenThread IP stack.
 It will send and received 15.4 packets on behalf of the host.
-This mode is available on chips with 15.4 radio such as {IDF_TARGET}.
+This mode is available on chips with 15.4 radio such as ESP32-H2, ESP32-C6.
 The underlying transport between the chip and the host can be SPI or UART.
 For sake of latency, we recommend to use SPI as the underlying transport.

 OpenThread host
 +++++++++++++++